 This recipe for Easy Salmon and Pea Risotto requires no constant stirring.
-Poached Salmon makes a delicious addition to this quick and easy, one pot dish with frozen peas and fresh herbs, it’s ready in 30 minutes.
+Poached Salmon makes a delicious addition to this quick one-pot dish with frozen peas and fresh herbs.
+It’s ready in 30 minutes.

-reduce the heat, stir and leave to cook covered 15-18 minutes (until the rice is just under cooked)
+Reduce the heat, stir and leave the risotto to cook covered 15-18 minutes (until the rice is just undercooked)

 Meanwhile, poach the salmon in some stock for about five minutes.

 Once the rice is just undercooked, add the frozen peas.